 All of you who were baptised into Christ have clothed yourselves with Christ.
 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female.
 For you are all one in Church Jesus.
 If you belong to Christ, then you are Abraham’s seed, and heir according to the promise.

 The Vocations Team of the Diocese of Chelmsford, led by the DDO (Canon Philip Need) are committed to enabling every Christian to release their gifts.

 Here, we do not have a narrow definition of what a minister might look like, we are clear that there’s no cookie-cutter approach to vocations selection.

 It means seeking to release those gifts, not trying to squeeze them into a narrow definition of what a minister might look like.
 We equally recognise that there remains a way to go, but as a church we are steadily getting better at recognising the diversity of ministries and ministers in our vocation work.

 As the Church of England said, “Mentoring is a proven means of fostering inclusion for underrepresented groups.”
 As a result they have built an ordained vocations mentor directory to help support historically underrepresented candidates in their discernment.
-Our Vocations Enabler, The Revd Prince Odoemena is a trained mentor and is on the Church of England mentor directory.
-Prince is happy to be contacted and available to take on mentees of all background or ages.
+Our Vocations Enabler,

 “Ministers don’t look like me”.
 We hear this far too often.
 Whether its gender, age, ethnicity or educational background, it is harder for people to consider ministry without role models to follow.
 We understand that role models are key to showcasing evidence of our commitment to the flourishing of vocations among under-represented groups.
 Chelmsford Diocese probably has the largest pool of minority ethnic clergy in the Church of England.